 In this paper, we introduced Lagrangian Motion Fields, a novel approach for long-term 3D human motion generation.
 Our method simplifies temporal representation by producing supermotions, which enhance computational efficiency while maintaining interpretability.
 Extensive experiments demonstrate that our approach surpasses state-of-the-art methods in tasks such as music-to-dance and text-to-motion generation.

-While our method offers significant advantages, a common challenge with abstract representations like supermotions, similar to superpixels and supervoxels, is the potential for oversmoothing in motion sequences, which can slightly affect realism.
-To mitigate this, we have implemented a lightweight refinement module that effectively enhances motion details.
-In future work, we plan to integrate more advanced refinement techniques and explore adaptive mechanisms to better capture intricate motion dynamics.
-Looking ahead, we also aim to extend our approach to additional applications, such as real-time motion generation and interactive virtual environments, to further validate its versatility and robustness.
+While our method offers significant advantages, abstract representations like supermotions, similar to superpixels and supervoxels, can lead to oversmoothing in motion sequences, slightly affecting realism.
+Although the proposed lightweight refinement module enhances motion details, it struggles with rapid directional changes and high-frequency localized actions, where abrupt transitions and fine-grained motion nuances are not fully preserved, as shown in Fig.~\ref{fig:motion_limit}.
+To address these limitations, we plan to explore more advanced refinement techniques and adaptive mechanisms to better capture intricate motion dynamics.
+Furthermore, we aim to extend our approach to real-time motion generation and interactive virtual environments, further validating its versatility and robustness.

 \begin{IEEEbiography}[{ }]{Yifei Yang} is currently pursuing a Ph.D. degree in the School of Computing and Information Systems at Singapore Management University.
 He obtained his B.Sc. degree from East China Normal University in 2018 and his M.Sc. degree from Shandong University in 2021.
 His research interests include computer vision and generative models. \end{IEEEbiography}